Khushman04/comp101NGO-project/README.md

-# comp101NGO-project
+# IIDO-NGO-template
-This is  a fake NGO website developed with bootstrap for comp101 capilanou course
+This is  a fake NGO website developed with bootstrap to show front-end skills